aran-0-1/centauri-airlines-passenger-satisfaction-dashboard/README.md

 This section compares the average rating across different passenger experience areas.

-The lowest-rated areas were highlighted to identify where Centauri Airlines may need to focus improvement efforts.
+The lowest-rated areas which fell below the overall service score were highlighted to identify where Centauri Airlines may need to focus improvement efforts.

- 2. Dynamic Top and Bottom 3 by Flight Class
+ 2. Dynamic Top and Bottom 5 Experience Areas by Flight Class

 A data validation dropdown allows the user to select a flight class: Business, Economy, or Economy Plus.

-The dashboard then dynamically shows the top 3 and bottom 3 passenger experience areas for the selected class.
+The dashboard then dynamically shows the top 5 and bottom 5 passenger experience areas for the selected class.

 3. Age Group Profile